-{"id":213,"date":"2017-11-01T14:53:29","date_gmt":"2017-11-01T18:53:29","guid":{"rendered":"http:\/\/krieger.jhu.edu\/grll\/?post_type=people&p=213"},"modified":"2024-08-21T11:35:05","modified_gmt":"2024-08-21T15:35:05","slug":"william-egginton","status":"publish","type":"people","link":"https:\/\/krieger.jhu.edu\/modern-languages-literatures\/directory\/william-egginton\/","title":{"rendered":"William Egginton"},"featured_media":294,"template":"","role":[10436],"filter":[10490],"class_list":["post-213","people","type-people","status-publish","has-post-thumbnail","hentry","role-aa-faculty","filter-spanish-and-portuguese"],"acf":[],"post_meta_fields":{"_edit_last":["654"],"_edit_lock":["1726237060:654"],"ecpt_people_alpha":["Egginton"],"ecpt_position":["Department Chair, Decker Professor in the Humanities, Director, Alexander Grass Humanities Institute"],"ecpt_degrees":["PhD, Stanford University "],"ecpt_expertise":["Spanish and Latin American literatures, comparative European literature and thought"],"ecpt_phone":["410-516-7510"],"ecpt_email":["egginton@jhu.edu"],"ecpt_office":["Gilman 470"],"ecpt_website":["https:\/\/www.williamegginton.com\/"],"ecpt_bio":["
+{"id":213,"date":"2017-11-01T14:53:29","date_gmt":"2017-11-01T18:53:29","guid":{"rendered":"http:\/\/krieger.jhu.edu\/grll\/?post_type=people&p=213"},"modified":"2025-01-14T00:39:36","modified_gmt":"2025-01-14T05:39:36","slug":"william-egginton","status":"publish","type":"people","link":"https:\/\/krieger.jhu.edu\/modern-languages-literatures\/directory\/william-egginton\/","title":{"rendered":"William Egginton"},"featured_media":10189,"template":"","role":[10436],"filter":[10490],"class_list":["post-213","people","type-people","status-publish","has-post-thumbnail","hentry","role-aa-faculty","filter-spanish-and-portuguese"],"acf":[],"post_meta_fields":{"_edit_last":["745"],"_edit_lock":["1736833040:745"],"ecpt_people_alpha":["Egginton"],"ecpt_position":["Department Chair, Decker Professor in the Humanities, Director, Alexander Grass Humanities Institute"],"ecpt_degrees":["PhD, Stanford University "],"ecpt_expertise":["Spanish and Latin American literatures, comparative European literature and thought"],"ecpt_phone":["410-516-7510"],"ecpt_email":["egginton@jhu.edu"],"ecpt_office":["Gilman 470"],"ecpt_website":["https:\/\/www.williamegginton.com\/"],"ecpt_bio":["

-William Egginton is the Decker Professor in the Humanities, chair of the Department of Modern Languages and Literatures, and Director of the Alexander Grass Humanities Institute<\/a> at Johns Hopkins University.
-He is the author of multiple books, including How the World Became a Stage<\/em> (2003), Perversity and Ethics<\/em> (2006), A Wrinkle in History<\/em> (2007), The Philosopher\u2019s Desire<\/em> (2007), The Theater of Truth<\/em> (2010), In Defense of Religious Moderation<\/em> (2011), The Man Who Invented Fiction: How Cervantes Ushered in the Modern World<\/em> (2016), The Splintering of the American Mind<\/em> (2018), and The Rigor of Angels<\/em> (2023), which was named to several best of 2023 lists, including The New York Times and The New Yorker.
-He is co-author with David Castillo of Medialogies: Reading Reality in the Age of Inflationary Media<\/em> (2017) and What Would Cervantes Do?
-Navigating Post-Truth with Spanish Baroque Literature<\/em> (2022).
-His latest book, on the philosophical, psychoanalytic, and surrealist dimensions of the work of Chilean director Alejandro Jodorowsky, was published in January 2024.<\/p>\r\n
+William Egginton is the Decker Professor in the Humanities, Chair of the Department of Modern Languages and Literatures, and Director of the Alexander Grass Humanities Institute<\/a> at Johns Hopkins University.
+A scholar of literature and philosophy whose work ranges from early modern Europe to contemporary Latin America, he is the author of twelve books, most recently Alejandro Jodorowsky: Filmmaker and Philosopher<\/em> (2024), which examines the philosophical, psychoanalytic, and surrealist dimensions of the work of Chilean director Alejandro Jodorowsky.
+His books, which explore such topics as psychoanalysis, the Baroque, and the philosophy of physics, include How the World Became a Stage<\/em> (2003), Perversity and Ethics<\/em> (2006), A Wrinkle in History<\/em> (2007), The Philosopher\u2019s Desire<\/em> (2007), The Theater of Truth<\/em> (2010), In Defense of Religious Moderation<\/em> (2011), The Man Who Invented Fiction<\/em>\u00a0(2016), The Splintering of the American Mind<\/em> (2018), and The Rigor of Angels<\/em> (2023), which was named one of the best books of the year by The New York Times<\/em> and The New Yorker<\/em>.
+He is also the co-author, with David Castillo, of Medialogies: Reading Reality in the Age of Inflationary Media<\/em> (2017) and What Would Cervantes Do?
+Navigating Post-Truth with Spanish Baroque Literature<\/em> (2022).<\/p>\r\n

 \u00a0<\/p>"],"ecpt_publications":["